Automattic/wp-calypso/client/components/data/query-purchase-cancellation-offers/README.md

 ## Usage

 Render the component, passing in the properties below.
 It does not accept any children, nor does it render any elements to the page.
+The properties `siteId` and `purchaseId` are required and must be defined.

 ```tsx
 /* eslint-disable */